insidemordecai/website/content/posts/202210-hello-world/index.md

 ---
 title: Hello World 👋
 slug: hello-world
 summary: A short introduction to mention what I intend to do with this website.
-Very much like how printing "Hello world" is usually the first thing one learns when they begin programming.
 description: A short introduction to mention what I intend to do with this website.
-Very much like how printing "Hello world" is usually the first thing one learns when they begin programming.
 date: 2022-10-27T12:00:39+03:00
 tags: [Intro]
 draft: false